Topics included in this article:

 If this is the first camera you are registering, you'll need to add a location first, either during this wizard or by selecting the Locations tab and choosing "Add Location."

-2. When the registration window pops up, the first prompt asks you to enter your mobile number to receive a link to download the mobile app.
-If you would prefer to register via the web console, you can ignore this first step and click "Next" at the bottom right.
+2. When the registration window populates, the first prompt asks you to enter your mobile number to receive a link to download the mobile app.
+If you would prefer to register via the web console, you can ignore this first step, and click "Next" at the bottom right.

 5. Select which roles will have access to these devices.
 You can choose between no access, view-only access, or full management permissions.